Error-and-Erasure Decoding for Block Codes with Feedback: Acknowledgment

 where $(a)$ follows from convexity of $\CDIV{\XSOD}{W_r}{\XSID}+\lambda(\CDIV{\XSOD}{W_a}{\XSID}-T)$ in $U$ and linearity (concavity) of it in $\lambda$; $(b)$ holds because minimizing $U$ is $\Xq{s}$ for $s=\tfrac{1}{1+\lambda}$.
 The function on the right hand side of (\ref{eq:etftp}) is maximized at a positive and finite $\lambda$ iff there is a $\lambda$ such that $\CDIV{\Xq{\frac{1}{1+\lambda}}}{W_a}{\XSID}=T$.
 Thus by substituting $\lambda=\tfrac{1-s}{s}$ we get

 Lemma follows from the definition $\Xq{s}$ at $s=0,1$ and equation (\ref{eq:SS0}). \end{proof}

 Now we are ready to present the proof of Lemma \ref{lem:E2=F2}

 \begin{proofs}{Lemma \ref{lem:E2=F2}} Our proof is very much like the one for the converse part of \cite[Theorem 5]{SGB}, except few modifications that allow us to handle the fact that encoding schemes we are considering are feedback encoding schemes.
-Like \cite[Theorem 5]{SGB} we construct a probability measure $\XPT{T}{\cdot}$ on ${\outS}^{\blx}$ as a function of $T$ and the encoding scheme.
+Like \cite[Theorem 5]{SGB} we construct a probability measure $\XPT{T}{\cdot}$ on ${\fsyS}^{\blx}$ as a function of $T$ and the encoding scheme.
 Then we bound the error probability of each message from below using the probability of the decoding region of the other message under $\XPT{T}{\cdot}$.
+We consider probability measures on ${\fsyS}^{\blx}$ rather than $\out^{\blx}$ to include the possible randomization in the encoding and decoding schemes.

 For any $T\geq T_0$ and $\XSID$, let $\WS{T}{\XSID}$ be

 Recall that